C&O desk: Timeline

-The location of the desk from its construction to present day and each tenant of the desk is as follows:
+The location of the desk from its construction to present day and each tenant of the desk:

 Replicas

 A replica of the C&O desk is located in the George Bush Presidential Library, in College Station, Texas, as a part of a full-scale replica of the Oval Office furnished as it was during Bush's presidency.
 This Oval Office replica was not original to the museum but was added approximately ten years after its creation.
-According to a 2021 interview with Warren Finch, director of the library, by Jeff Miller for Texas Co-op Power magazine, "President Bush noted that every other presidential library had an Oval Office display, and he thought they were boring.
-For the library’s first 10 years, the Oval Office display didn’t exist.
-But eventually President Bush was overruled, and the display is one of the most popular stops for visitors."
+According to Warren Finch, director of the library, Bush thought such replicas were boring, as every other presidential library had one.
+When the replica was finally added it became one of the most popular displays in the library.